TexasInstruments/simplelink-lowpower-f3-sdk/README.md

 ## What's New

-This is version 9.11.00.18 of the LPF3 SDK.
+This is version 9.20.00.07 EA of the LPF3 SDK.
 This release includes:

-* Production-ready release for CC2745R10-Q1 E1, CC2744R7-Q1, CC2755R10, and
-  CC2340R53-Q1 including finalized characterized RF settings.
-* Bluetooth LE Channel Sounding preview.
-* RAS/RAP client preview for Channel Sounding data transfer.
-* MCUboot supports compressed image.
-* OTA compression enabled for Zigbee.
-* Zigbee support added for CC27xx.
+* RCL, BLE Initial Dynamic Multi-Protocol Manager (DMM) support for CC23xx/CC27xx

-More details, including supported devices, IDEs, and toolchains are provided in the [LPF3 9.11.00.18 SDK release notes][sdk release notes].
+* Support for IEEE 3-wire coexistence

+Note that the release notes and documentation within the LPF3 SDK has _not_ been updated for this 9.20.00.07 EA release.
+This SDK is only to be used in the context of Matter-related evaluation, so please refer to the documentation provided there.

 ## About this Repository